kuokuo123/otter-launcher/README.md

 cat /etc/otter-launcher/pikachu.example \
 || echo -e "The file pickachu.example is not found.
 Pikachu can be at the below blank area.
 Fix this by modifying the overlay_cmd option in your config file.\n\n"
 """
-overlay_trimmed_lines = 1 # remove trailing lines from overlay_cmd output
+overlay_trimmed_lines = 0 # remove trailing lines from overlay_cmd output
-overlay_height = 0 # set overlay size; 0 to be auto; 1 is one line, 2 two lines, etc; kitty & sixel image size can be determined automatically; others should be set mannually move_overlay_right = 2 # move the overlay layer around for theming move_overlay_down = 0
+overlay_height = 0 # set overlay size; 0 to be auto; 1 is one line, 2 two lines, etc; kitty & sixel image size can be determined automatically; others should be set mannually move_overlay_right = 0 # move the overlay layer around for theming move_overlay_down = 0

 # modules are defined as followed
 [[modules]]
+description = "google search"
-description = "search with google" prefix = "gg" cmd = "xdg-open https://www.google.com/search?q='{}'" # try wm's exec command for unbinding if 'setsid -f' does not work as expected, eg. 'hyprctl dispatch exec' with_argument = true # if true, {} in cmd will be replaced with user input. if not explicitly set, taken as false.
+prefix = "gg"
+cmd = "xdg-open https://www.google.com/search?q='{}'" # try wm's exec command for unbinding if 'setsid -f' does not work as expected, eg. 'hyprctl dispatch exec' with_argument = true # if true, {} in cmd will be replaced with user input. if not explicitly set, taken as false.